 Ramiro Rodriguez: For me personally, throughout my high school and pretty much my whole life, I’ve been the chubby one, and in this movie, I see it a lot.
 They picked on me.
 Despite all this, like in the movie, I know, it was a joke.
 They could tell me that I’m fat, but like to be honest, in life, it really did hurt me.
 For my character, Danny, to triumph the way he did, it’s really a triumph for me also, because like him, I proved everybody wrong that a big man could do it, but it showed me also, that I could do it too.

 Hector Duran: I think one of the biggest things I’ve learned throughout this film, which already knew, but it just reinforces it even more, is the idea of equality and not judging a book by its cover. you never know where, as you see in the film, Kevin Costner, he comes into this small town, and he judges the book by its cover.
 Once you get deeper into what it is really and all the values that are there, you see that everybody’s equal.
 Everybody has their own opinions.
 The only thing that separates us is the color of our skin, so we should try to treat each other equally.

-There is a sense of brotherhood in the movie and the meeting the actors, one could sense that same brotherhood carries over into their real life.
-Their camaraderie and caring for each other continues through text messages, phone calls and meeting up.
+There is a sense of brotherhood in the movie and the meeting of the actors; one could sense that the same brotherhood carries over into their real lives.
+Their camaraderie and caring for each other continue through text messages, phone calls, and meeting up.

 There is a scene in the movie where the boys go to the ocean for the first time.
 This was true to life for Michael Aguero, who had never seen the ocean.
 He shares what that moment was like: